Vasanth4321/Gen-Ai/Task_2/README.md

 ## Author

-Developed as part of a Generative AI assignment/project.
+Developed as part of a Generative AI project.